himmAllRight/himmAllRight-source/content/post/charmeleon-desktop-design.md

 <a href="../../img/posts/chameleon-desktop-design/ryzen-logo.png"><img alt="Ryzen Logo" src="../../img/posts/charmeleon-desktop-design/ryzen-logo.png" style="max-width: 100%;"/></a>
 <div class="caption">My T470 has been a little tight on resources.</div>

-As much as people may think I want to build a computer for the fun of it, if I'm designing a workstation, I have goals in mind for it.
-Additionally, 98% of online build guides are for designing *gaming* desktops... which is not what I was doing.
-So, what I wanted *my build* to have, likely deviates from the much of the *suggested* guidance found online.
+While building a new workstaion may be fun, I have particular goals I want it to achieve.
+Additionally, 98% of online build guides are for designing *gaming* desktops... which is not exactly what I want.
+So, the features I wanted *my build* to have, likely deviate from the much of the *suggested* guidance found online, which tends to focus entirely on gaming performance.

 #### More Cores

-I tend to have workloads that can really benefit from multiple cores (and threads).
+I tend to have workloads that benefit from multiple cores (and threads).
 For example, I run a bunch of virtual machines, often at the same time.
-While my server's 4 core Xeon handles day to day VMs just fine, it is nice to have a workstation with a bunch of cores to spread a virtualised cluster across.
+While my server's 4 core Xeon handles day to day VMs just fine, it is nice to have a workstation with a bunch of cores to spin up a virtualised cluster across.
 Beyond VMs, I compile code, compress/decompress packages of files, and occasionally encode audio/video files.
-All tasks that love more cores.
+All tasks that love many threads.

 #### Lots of (*fast*) Ram